suwacrab/aya/README.md

 sequentially one frame after the other.
 Each frame is also divided into subframes, for animations that use multiple layers/parts (WIP, animations only have 1 subframe per frame, for now.)

+NGA files are created by supplying a .json file (exported from aseprite), along with a source image.

 ```
 *	header section